 But now, my kids are older (less diaper waste, more public school waste), I've gotten a job, left a job, started grad school and with these changes and two years of blogging about Zero Waste, comes experience and knowledge.

-I still use plastic bags that come my way to line my garbage bags, but somewhere along the way I stopped asking for bags at the grocery store and began to bring my own.
+I still use plastic bags that come my way to line my garbage bins, but somewhere along the way I stopped asking for bags at the grocery store and began to bring my own.

 My goal now is zero store bag usage and yet, somehow, plastic bags still find their way into my life.
 A good friend, who has no intention of bringing reusable bags to the store, saves her plastic and paper bags for me.
 Sometimes they come via the mail, wrapped around a book or a present for my girls.
 A visit to a friend's house almost always yields some excess backyard fruit, hand-me-down clothes for the littles or some leftovers from our dinner - all delivered in a plastic bag.